“Therefore I will teach them—

 that my name is the LORD.”

 The extended passage, Jeremiah 16:19-21, seems to be in the form of a conversation between Jeremiah and God.
 Jeremiah started by seeing the nations, or Gentiles, coming to God and confessing that the gods they worshipped were not really gods at all.
-And God responded by saying that he will teach these Gentiles about his power and might.
-And, as a result they will come to know God as Lord.
+And God responded by saying that he would teach these Gentiles about his power and might.
+And, as a result, they would come to know God as Lord.

 In 1 Corinthians 1:18 Paul says that “the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.”
 The power of God is most clearly displayed in the cross of Jesus.
 And it is through the transforming power of the cross, that people will come to know the Lord.
 And know him in a way that no number of external displays of power could ever duplicate.